 You have the right to a fair hearing.
 If you disagree with a decision made about benefits, you can share why.
 A hearing officer will listen to you and your agency to find out if the decision was right or wrong.
 You don’t have to go alone.
 You can bring a friend, family member, or attorney to the hearing.

 To ask for a hearing, send a letter or use the Request for Fair Hearing form.
 Fax your letter or the form to 608-264-9885.
 You can mail your letter or form to:

 Madison, WI 53707-7875

-You can also get free legal help.
-To learn more about free legal help, call Legal Action of Wisconsin at 888-278-0633 or Wisconsin Judicare Inc. at 800-472-1638.
+You also can get free legal help.
+To learn more, call Legal Action of Wisconsin at 888-278-0633 or Wisconsin Judicare Inc. at 800-472-1638.